ProtonMail/WebClients/README.md

 - `--api` : Set an API for the app (_dev, live, etc._)
 - `--debug`: turn on debug mode for the command (default false)
 - `--i18n`: Force sync translations (default false)
+- `--no-contacts`: Do not build the subproject proton-contacts
+- `--no-settings`: Do not build the subproject proton-settings

 ## I18n à la demande